Bruno Versavel: Playing career

 Born in Diest, Versavel made his debut in professional football at KFC Diest before moving to KSC Lokeren.
-While at KV Mechelen he won the Belgian League and the European Super Cup.
+While at KV Mechelen, he won the Belgian League and the European Super Cup.
 He then moved to R.S.C.
-Anderlecht where he played five seasons.
+Anderlecht, where he played five seasons.
 He also played for Serie B side AC Perugia and Swiss club FC Lugano before moving back to Belgium to play for FC Herentals, K.F.C.
 Verbroedering Geel and K.V.
 Turnhout.
-Versavel earned 28 caps for the Belgium national team scoring four times.
+Versavel earned 28 caps for the Belgium national team, scoring four times.

 Coaching career

 After retiring in 2012, he became manager of KSV Oud-Turnhout.
 Versavel left the club in the summer 2015 because had an oral agreement with KVK Beringen.
 However, KVK Beringen did not keep their word and chose another coach.

-Versavel was then without club until 24 January 2017 where it was announced, that he had become the new manager of KFCMD Halen.
+Versavel was then without a club until 24 January 2017, when it was announced that he had become the new manager of KFCMD Halen.
 On 5 March 2018, he became the manager of KOVC Sterrebeek.
 He was fired four months later.

-In February 2019 it was confirmed, that Versavel would take charge of KESK Leopoldsburg from the upcoming 2019–20 season.
-But already in October 2019 it was decided by mutual consultation, to end the cooperation.
+In February 2019, it was confirmed that Versavel would take charge of KESK Leopoldsburg from the upcoming 2019–20 season.
+But already in October 2019, it was decided by mutual consultation to end the cooperation.